dt-yuhui/ECG-CLIP/VHD-Survival/README.md

 ```bash
   python predict.py
 ```
-This will allow you to test the model's performance and predict survival for new input data.
+This will allow you to test the model's performance and predict progression for new input data.

 ### Dependencies
 Install the required dependencies using: